rgriff23/rgriff23.github.io/_posts/2017-06-09-reflect-3d-points-across-plane.md

 }
 ```

 > Mathematical details: The saggital plane is defined by the mean of the midline landmarks (`m` - a point on the plane) and the third principal axis from a principal components analysis (`n` - a normalized normal vector for the plane).
-The quantity `d = sum(-m*n)` is the minimum distance from `m` to the plane defined by the origin and normal vector `n`.
+The quantity `d = sum(-m*n)` is the minimum distance from `m` to the plane passing through the origin with normal vector `n`.
 Using this information, we can translate the landmarks so that the saggital plane passes through the origin by adding vector `d*n` to each landmark.
 Translating the saggital plane to the origin allows us to use a [Householder transformation matrix](https://en.wikipedia.org/wiki/Householder_transformation), `A`, to reflect landmarks across the plane.
 To translate the reflected landmarks back to their original coordinate system, simply subtract the vector `d*n`.

 Below is a real example from my skull data.
 As you can see in the Meshlab viewer, there is damage to the right inferior orbit margin (the bottom of the eye), so I placed that point on the left side of the skull.